kyma-incubator/compass/tests/README.md

 ## Make targets

 ### Global Makefile
-The global Makefile comprises the following commands:
+The global Makefile is located in the root tests directory `compass/tests/Makefile`, and supports the following commands:

-- `deploy-tests-on-minikube` - Pushes a new version of the tests into the Minikube cluster.
+- `deploy-tests-on-minikube` - Pushes a new image version of the tests into the Minikube cluster.
 - `e2e-test` - Creates a new cluster-test-suite matching all test-definitions.
 Then, runs the tests and provides information about the current status.
 Finally, cleans up after the test is carried out.
 - `e2e-test-clean` - In case of early termination of the `e2e-test`, the command cleans up the `cluster-test-suite` and `test-definition` created by the `e2e-test` after the test is carried out.

 ### Local Makefile
-Each component test directory contains local Makefile that comprises the following commands:
+Each Compass component has its own test directory.
+It contains local a Makefile that supports the following commands:

-- `e2e-test` - Creates a new cluster-test-suite matching the component's test-definition.
+- `e2e-test` - Creates a new cluster-test-suite matching the given component's test-definition.
 Then, runs the tests and provides information about the current status.
 Finally, cleans up after the test is carried out.
 - `e2e-test-clean` - In case of early termination of the `e2e-test`, the command cleans up the `cluster-test-suite` and `test-definition` created by the `e2e-test` after the test is carried out.
 - `sandbox-test` - Creates a copy of the component's test-definition with changed command and installs go into the pod which is created by Octopus.
 - `run` - Runs the specified test.
 For example: `make testName=TestFullConnectorFlow run`.